quambene/taxel/README.md

 ![Taxel mockup](/mockup.png)

-Generate XML file in the XBRL standard from a CSV file with tax and accounting data; validate and send XBRL document to tax authorities.
+Generate an XML file in the XBRL standard from a CSV file with tax and accounting data; validate and send the XBRL document to tax authorities.

 Supported features: